-The EPIC Web Twin Pines, an original Greenbelt Savings and Loan cooperative, was forced by MSSIC in 1982 to join a larger, supposedly more stable financial organization.
-It reluctantly chose Community S&L of Bethesda on the promise that the latter institution would continue to provide mortgage financing for GHI
+The EPIC Web

+Twin Pines, an original Greenbelt Savings and Loan cooperative, was forced by MSSIC in 1982 to join a larger, supposedly more stable financial organization.
+It reluctantly chose Community S&L of Bethesda on the promise that the latter institution would continue to provide mortgage financing for GHI homes, which had been Twin Pines' primary function.
+Within six months of this merger, however, then relatively unknown EPIC Holdings, Ltd. took over Community, immediately replacing its board with new people.
+Further, Community was made the parent corporation of the actual model-home-buying subsidiary EPIC.

 This EPIC operation acquired unwanted model homes at cost, then sold limited partnership interests in the homes to affluent investors seeking tax shelter.
-Eventually the homes were sold at a profit. also, because of the increasng real estate values at the time
+Eventually the homes were sold at a profit, also, because of the increasng real estate values at the time